srlabs/phink/book/src/CONFIG.md

 - **show_ui**: Toggle for displaying the advanced user interface.
 - **use_honggfuzz**: Determines whether to use Honggfuzz; remains `false` by default. (**let it false! not handled currently** )
+- **catch_trapped_contract**: Indicate whether the fuzzer should treat trapped contracts as bugs.
+    - When set to `true`: The fuzzer will identify any contracts that become trapped (`ContractTrapped`) as bugs.
+This is useful for an examination of potential issues, as it covers all types of bugs, not just ones related to logic or state invariants.
+    - When set to `false`: Focuses only on catching bugs related to invariant violations, ignoring trapped contract scenarios.
+This is preferable when you are only interested in logical correctness and not in trapping errors.

 ## Gas Limits